vivien/i3blocks-contrib/volume-pipewire/README.md

 # TODOS FOR THE COMMUNITY

-* The device title is currently displayed with the full name.
-If someone with better perl skills wants to give a short to parse the short name from the NAME string, please, feel welcome.
+* When no sound is playing, we currently display 'Audio paused' instead of the current volume.
+This is because pactl reports the dink as SUSPENDED (instead of ACTIVE) when no sound is beign played.
+In order to solve this, we would have to store the latest valid value of VOL somehow.